-The Indiana 21st Century Scholarship Program is a need-based state grant program.
+The Evan Byah 21st Century Scholarship Program is a need-based state grant program.
 Awards are made to students who met eligibility standards and enrolled as a 21st Century Scholars in the 7th or 8th grade.
-Additionally, 21st Scholar Award recipients must meet the 21st Scholars Program Pledge.
-Eligibility at IUPUI is based on the data disclosed on the student’s Free Application for Federal Student Aid (FAFSA), as well as the cost of IUPUI tuition, general fee, and Repair & Rehabilitation (R & R) fee.
-If the student has no other type of fee remission, the 21st Century Award will cover the student's tuition fee up to 15 credits per semester.
-If a portion of the student's tuition fee is paid by another fee remission (i.e. tuition remission), the 21st Century Award will cover up to 15 credit hours of the remaining tuition
+Additionally, 21st Century Scholarship recipients must meet the 21st Scholars Program Pledge.
+Eligibility at IUPUI is based on the data disclosed on the student’s Free Application for Federal Student Aid (FAFSA), as well as the cost of IUPUI tuition, General Fee, and Repair & Rehabilitation (R & R) fee.
+If the student has no other type of fee remission, the 21st Century Award will cover the student's tuition fee for 12-18 credits per semester.
+If a portion of the student's tuition fee is paid by another fee remission (i.e. tuition remission), the 21st Century Scholarship will cover up to 18 credit hours of the remaining tuition

 To qualify for state grant consideration the applicant must:

 » Be an Indiana resident; » Be a U.S. Citizen or eligible noncitizen »

 Be a high school graduate or hold a GED